CTCycle/FEXT-Autoencoder/README.md

 The FeXT AutoEncoder model has been trained and tested on the Flickr 30K dataset (https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset), a comprehensive collection of images commonly used in many computer vision tasks.
 The versatility of the FeXT AutoEncoder allows it to be trained on any appropriately preprocessed image dataset, making it adaptable to a wide range of image data and tasks.

 ## 4. Installation
-The installation process is designed for simplicity, using .bat scripts to automatically create a virtual environment with all necessary dependencies.
-Please ensure that Anaconda or Miniconda is properly installed on your system before proceeding.

-- To set up the environment, run `scripts/environment_setup.bat`.
-This script installs Keras 3 with pytorch support as backend, and includes includes all required CUDA dependencies to enable GPU utilization (CUDA 12.1).
+The installation process is designed for simplicity, using the main app .bat file for the first time will run the installation procedure for you with no hassle at all!
+This means that it will check whether you have miniconda installed (and install it for you should you want to use the option), to then install all the necessary python dependencies to smmothly run the application.
+This includes Keras 3 with pytorch support as backend, and all required CUDA dependencies to enable GPU utilization (CUDA 12.1).
+Alternatively, you can run the standalone installation procedure with `setup/app_installer.bat`.
-- **IMPORTANT:** if the path to the project folder is changed for any reason after installation, the app will cease to work.
+**IMPORTANT:** if the path to the project folder is changed for any reason after installation, the app will cease to work.
 Run `scripts/package_setup.bat` or alternatively use `pip install -e . --use-pep517` from cmd when in the project folder (upon activating the conda environment).

 ### 3.1 Additional Package for XLA Acceleration
 XLA is designed to optimize computations for speed and efficiency, particularly beneficial when working with TensorFlow and other machine learning frameworks that support XLA.
 Since this project uses Keras 3 with PyTorch as backend, the approach for optimizing computations for speed and efficiency has shifted from XLA to PyTorch's native acceleration tools, particularly TorchScript.
 This latter allows for the compilation of PyTorch models into an optimized, efficient form that enhances performance, especially when working with large-scale machine learning models or deploying models in production.
 TorchScript is designed to accelerate both CPU and GPU computations without requiring additional environment variables or complex setup.